-Okay, here’s the thing: there’s a lot going on in the world right now and a lot of people seem to have lost their damn minds.
-A lot of issues make it feel like healthy discussions are somehow out of the question at this point.
+A lot is going on in the world right now, and many people seem to have lost their minds.
+So many divisive issues make it feel like healthy discussions are somehow out of the question at this point.

-Joking aside, there really is a lot going on in the world right now.
-Most of us, regardless of beliefs or affiliations, honestly want to help improve our world.
+Regardless of beliefs or affiliations, most of us honestly want to help improve our world.
 And naturally, we each have more than enough emotions wrapped up in it all.
-These emotions are good, they’re supposed to be there.
-But without proper tactics, we’re bound to let emotion take over, cause each other further pain, and push each other further away.
+These emotions are good; they’re supposed to be there.
+But without proper tactics, we’re bound to let feelings take over, cause further pain, and push each other further away.

 So without further pontification (this is a lie), let’s jump right in and start learning how to separate toxic arguments from healthy discussions.
 Only then will we be ready to save the world.